slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'All models are wrong but some are useful.' -- George Box*

 <!--
+It’s a common belief that your first reaction is the most honest, but I disagree.
+Your first reaction is usually outdated.
+Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago. -- Derek Sivers

 Like Mike Tyson says, “Everyone has a plan until they get punched in the mouth.”
 > *'Economics teaches you that making a choice means giving up something.' -- Russ Roberts*
 > *'#346.
 The senses do not deceive; it is the judgment that deceives.' -- goethe*